zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where \\(S\\) is the scattering matrix.

-Presently, it is most convenient to write the expression of the incident field phasor using the exponential notation:
+Presently, it is desirable to write the expression of the incident field phasor using the exponential notation:

 $$ \tag{18.28}
 	\begin{bmatrix}